BIGGEST CYBER MONDAY SALE!

 c) HRD fosters a positive work culture and teamwork

-HRD is a dynamic process that goes beyond specific techniques and tools.
+HRD involves a dynamic process that goes beyond specific techniques and tools.
 It involves using mechanisms like performance appraisal, counselling, training, and organisational development to initiate and support continuous growth.
 It's essential for organisations to periodically assess these mechanisms to ensure they align with and enhance the Human Resource Development process.
 Organisations can effectively foster employee growth and development by planning, allocating resources, and embracing an HRD philosophy that values employees.

 What are the objectives of Human Resource Development?